Negative-light/PUBLIC_VUALT/GABC SS-The Authorization Organization.md

 ## The Church's Authority
 One huge thing to consider here is that the church is the principle group that Jesus gave authority to.
 The church is the primary way Christians are to gather (this is precisely what the church is) and grow with each other to more fully submit to Christ.

-The church started when Jesus renamed [[🧑Peter|Simon]] to Peter and stated that on him the church would be founded.
+The church started when Jesus renamed [[person-peter|Simon]] to Peter and stated that on him the church would be founded.
 This is where the church gets its authority is through the delegation of Jesus. [^b1]

 It is important to note that the word used for *rock* in that passage is `petra` this is not the name that Peter is given, `petros`.
 Petra is the feminine form of that word and is used to mean a group of stones that fused together to form a slab.
 That the church is built on the concept that Jesus is the messiah. [^g1] [^g2]